toege/csharp-api-counter/README.md

 Follow the tasks with the `//TODO` comments.
 You can use the Task List pane if you wish to view all.

-Use the workshop code which goes with this topic as a guide.
-Some microsoft documentation may prove useful: https://learn.microsoft.com/en-us/aspnet/core/?view=aspnetcore-7.0

 I would encourage you to attempt the Core and Extensions in this exercise.

 ## Further work